HD60Hz/squad-lab1-store/README.md

     )
     print(store)
 ```
-To avoid pointing to product attributes by index in the tuple, we can replace it with a _namedtuple_.
+To avoid pointing to product attributes by index in the tuple, we can replace it with a [namedtuple](https://docs.python.org/3.7/library/collections.html#collections.namedtuple).
 It is a subclass used to create tuple-like objects that have fields accessible by attribute lookup as well as being indexable and iterable.

 ```python
 from collections import namedtuple